SuresoftTechnologies/sams/packages/api-client/README.md

-# @ams/api-client
+# @sams/api-client

 Auto-generated TypeScript API client from FastAPI OpenAPI specification.

 ## 📦 Overview

-This package provides type-safe access to the SureSoft AMS backend API.
+This package provides type-safe access to the SAMS backend API.
 Types are automatically generated from the FastAPI OpenAPI spec, ensuring frontend and backend stay in sync.

 ## 🔄 Type Generation Flow